linzhangUCA/3421tpl-lab_rover/README.md

 >
 > - Use the RGB LED on the board to indicate the functionality of the components.
 > - **ONLY** (initialization is exceptional) `set_vels()` from [diff_drive_controller.py](https://github.com/linzhangUCA/r1b_control/blob/main/upython_scripts/diff_drive_controller.py) or an equivalent function is allowed to drive the robot.
-> - If the robot failed to finish the navigation inside of the "Home Base", and $d$ (in meters) is the distance between the navigation ending location and the "Home Base". $30% \times d / 15 $ points will be taken off.
+> - If the robot failed to finish the navigation inside of the "Home Base", and $d$ (in meters) is the distance between the navigation ending location and the "Home Base". $30% \cdot d / 15 $ points will be taken off.
-> - If the robot finished inside of the "Home Base", 30% **bonus** points will be given.
+> - If the navigation finished inside of the "Home Base", 30% **bonus** points will be given.
+> - Traveling in-between the "Tracks" is highly recommended (5% bonus if the robot can do so).
+> - You are welcome to add components (sensors, actuators, decorations, etc.) to the robot.

 ## Documentation
 >